Before committing to either Freshdesk Freddy or HubSpot Breeze, here are the costs and catches that won't be obvious from their pricing pages.

 The cost nobody talks about: what happens when the AI can't answer?

-Freshdesk Freddy uses per-session (hybrid) pricing while HubSpot Breeze uses credits-based pricing.
+Freshdesk Freddy uses per-session (hybrid) pricing while HubSpot Breeze uses per-resolution pricing.
 This means they handle the 'AI can't answer' scenario very differently.

 Freshdesk Freddy: Freshdesk Freddy charges per session, not per resolution.
 This is an important distinction โ you're billed every time the AI engages with a customer, regardless of whether the issue was actually resolved.
 If the AI provides an unhelpful response and the customer then escalates to a human, you've paid for the AI session and the human agent's time.

-This is why comparing headline per-session vs per-conversation (via credits) costs is misleading.
+This is why comparing headline per-session vs per-resolution costs is misleading.
 The metric that matters isn't how much each billable event costs โ it's what each platform counts as a billable event in the first place, and whether you're paying for outcomes (successful resolutions) or activity (any AI interaction).